north carolina img

 State Law Text:

-(a) Each motor vehicle manufacturer, factory branch, distributor or distributor branch, shall specify in writing to each of its motor vehicle dealers licensed in this State the dealer’s obligations for preparation, delivery, warranty, manufacturer-sponsored maintenance programs, manufacturer extended warranty, parts exchange programs, and recall service on its products.
+(a) Each motor vehicle manufacturer, factory branch, distributor or distributor branch, shall specify in writing to each of its motor vehicle dealers licensed in this State the dealer’s obligations for preparation, delivery, pre-sale maintenance, manufacturer-directed component installation or assembly, warranty, manufacturer-sponsored maintenance programs, manufacturer extended warranty, parts exchange programs, and recall service on its products.
 The disclosure required under this subsection shall include the schedule of compensation to be paid the dealers for parts, work, and service in connection with preparation, delivery, warranty, and recall service, and the time allowances for the performance of the work and service.
-In no event shall the schedule of compensation fail to include reasonable compensation for diagnostic work, shipping, if required by the manufacturer or distributor, and for battery disposal or other disposal charges and all other associated fees that were actually incurred by the dealer, and associated administrative requirements as well as repair service and labor.
-Time allowances for the performance of preparation, delivery, warranty, and recall work and service shall be reasonable and adequate for the work to be performed.
-The compensation paid under this section shall be reasonable, provided, however, that under no circumstances shall the reasonable compensation under this section for warranty and recall service be in an amount less than the dealer’s current retail labor rate and the amount charged to retail customers for the manufacturer’s or distributor’s original parts for nonwarranty work of like kind, provided the amount is competitive with the retail rates charged for parts and labor by other franchised dealers of the same line-make located within the dealer’s market.
-If there is no other same line-make dealer located in the dealer’s market or if all other same line-make dealers in the dealer’s market are owned or operated by the same entities or individuals as the dealership being compared, the retail rates charged for parts and labor by other franchised dealers located in the dealer’s market that sell competing line-make motor vehicles as the dealer may be considered when determining whether the dealer’s rates are competitive.
+In no event shall the schedule of compensation fail to include reasonable compensation for diagnostic work, shipping, if required by the manufacturer or distributor, and for battery disposal or other disposal charges; defective airbag shipping, storage, and disposal, if the airbag is removed from a consumer’s motor vehicle as part of a warranty, manufacturer or distributor good will, or recall repair; and for all other associated fees that were actually incurred by the dealer; and associated administrative requirements as well as repair service and labor.
+Under no circumstances shall the compensation under this section for warranty and recall service be in an amount less than the dealer’s current retail labor rate and the amount charged to retail customers for the manufacturer’s or distributor’s original parts for nonwarranty work of like kind.

 (a1) The retail rate customarily charged by the dealer for parts and labor may be established at the election of the dealer by the dealer submitting to the manufacturer or distributor 100 sequential nonwarranty customer-paid service repair orders which contain warranty-like parts, or 60 consecutive days of nonwarranty customer-paid service repair orders which contain warranty-like parts, whichever is less, covering repairs made no more than 180 days before the submission and declaring the average percentage markup.
-The average of the parts markup rate and the average labor rate shall both be presumed to be reasonable, however, a manufacturer or distributor may, not later than 30 days after submission, rebut that presumption by reasonably substantiating that the rate is unfair and unreasonable in light of the retail rates charged for parts and labor by all other franchised motor vehicle dealers located in the dealer’s relevant market area offering the same line-make vehicles.
-In the event there are no other franchised dealers offering the same line-make of vehicle in the dealer’s relevant market area, the manufacturer or distributor may compare the dealer’s retail rate for parts and labor with the retail rates charged for parts and labor by other same segment franchised dealers who are selling competing line-makes of vehicles within the dealer’s relevant market area.
-In the event there is also no other same segment franchised dealer who is selling a competing line-make of vehicle within the dealer’s relevant market area, the manufacturer or distributor may then compare the dealer’s retail rate for parts and labor with the retail rates charged for parts and labor by other same line-make dealers or same segment franchised dealers who are selling competing line-makes of vehicles that are located within the relevant market area of the franchised dealer who is located in closest proximity, measured by straight-line distance, to the dealer, provided they are not all owned, operated, or controlled by the subject dealer.
-For the purposes of this section, the term “relevant market area” shall have the same meaning as set forth in G.S.
-20-286(13b).
-The retail rate and the average labor rate shall go into effect 30 days following the manufacturer’s approval, but in no event later than 60 days following the declaration, subject to audit of the submitted repair orders by the manufacturer or distributor and a rebuttal of the declared rate as described above.
-If the declared rate is rebutted, the manufacturer or distributor shall propose an adjustment of the average percentage markup based on that rebuttal not later than 30 days after such audit, but in no event later than 60 days after submission.
+The average of the parts markup rate and the average labor rate shall both be presumed to be accurate, however, a manufacturer or distributor may, not later than 30 days after submission, rebut that presumption by reasonably substantiating that the submission is inaccurate.
+If the declared rate is rebutted, the manufacturer or distributor shall propose an adjustment of the average percentage markup based on the correct rate reflected by the submission not later than 30 days after such audit, but in no event later than 60 days after submission.
 If the dealer does not agree with the proposed average percentage markup, the dealer may file a protest with the Commissioner not later than 30 days after receipt of that proposal by the manufacturer or distributor.
 If such a protest is filed, the Commissioner shall inform the manufacturer or distributor that a timely protest has been filed and that a hearing will be held on such protest.
-In any hearing held pursuant to this subsection, the manufacturer or distributor shall have the burden of proving by a preponderance of the evidence that the rate declared by the dealer was unreasonable as described in this subsection and that the proposed adjustment of the average percentage markup is reasonable pursuant to the provisions of this subsection.
+In any hearing held pursuant to this subsection, the manufacturer or distributor shall have the burden of proving by a preponderance of the evidence that the rate declared by the dealer was inaccurate.
 If the dealer prevails at a protest hearing, the dealer’s proposed rate, affirmed at the hearing, shall be effective as of 60 days after the date of the dealer’s initial submission of the customer-paid service orders to the manufacturer or distributor.
 If the manufacturer or distributor prevails at a protest hearing, the rate proposed by the manufacturer or distributor, that was affirmed at the hearing, shall be effective beginning 30 days following issuance of the final order.

 (a3) If a manufacturer or distributor furnishes a part or component to a dealer, at reduced or no cost, to use in performing repairs under a recall, campaign service action, or warranty repair, the manufacturer or distributor shall compensate the dealer for the part or component in the same manner as warranty parts compensation under this section by compensating the dealer on the basis of the dealer’s average markup on the cost for the part or component as listed in the manufacturer’s or distributor’s price schedule less the cost for the part or component.